deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/testing-custom-script.md

 handler.inference(create_json_request({"Hello": "world"}))
 ```

-Execute the above code will run the custom handler
+Execute the above code will run the custom handler.
+You can see the properties in your custom handler, that has the custom property `option.var` in your serving.properties.